vahidkianfar/Cinnamon-Cinema-Movie-Theatre/README.md

 #Initial Approach:
 1. There is one database that stored "Movies", "Seats", "Users"
 2. "BookingManager" class, Handles the User's requests.
+3. Everytime that you start the program, All seatStatuses on the database reset to Free.

 ### We have two kinds of Seats:
 1. Gold seat: User can choose Any Available seats.